algon236/nxs-emacs.d/README.md

 My personal Emacs configuration.

-The configuration is intended for Emacs 30 or later and consists of `early-init.el`, `init.el`, and smaller modules in `lisp/`.
+The configuration is intended for Emacs 31 or later and consists of `early-init.el`, `init.el`, and smaller modules in `lisp/`.

+This configuration is only tried on Apple iMac (M1) and Apple MacBook Air (M2).
+I do not have any Microsoft Windows machines.
+My linux machines are just runnig server (HTTP) and storage.

 ## Installation